SolCharms/Betelgeuse/README.md

 I've gone ahead and changed the fee back to 5000 Lamports.
 As an exercise, you should try and do the same.

-The derivatice dex authority pubkey can be fetched by inputting into the terminal
+The derivative dex authority pubkey can be fetched by inputting into the terminal

     dex-cli fetch-dex-auth -x 8U8LN6EsEZMXTzwKixyrs6VWZ52zoTmLfe3aRJ2TPkCC